 Broken Horses Discussion Questions

-3. Throughout the book, Carlile speaks of the significance of forgiveness.
-Not what she identifies as a “patronizing, whitewashed, upper-middle-class, a suburban kind of word in our culture that is used more often to vilify than to redeem.” (page 217).
+3. Throughout the book, Carlile speaks of the significance of forgiveness, stating it’s not what she identifies as “patronizing, whitewashed, uppermiddle-class, a suburban kind of word in our culture that is used more often to vilify than to redeem.”
 Describe what you think she means here.
 How do you define forgiveness?
 What role does forgiveness play in this story?

 4. Consider Carlile’s view of God and faith.
-How did her teenage experience of baptism affect her throughout the years?
-Discuss her acknowledgement of “all of the harm Christianity has done” (page 255) and how she reconciles these views.
+How did her teenage baptism experience affect her throughout the years?
+Discuss her acknowledgment of “ALL the harm Christianity has done” and how she reconciles these views.
 How does her emphasis on forgiveness tie into this mindset?

-5. Carlile notes that she didn’t so much have a “coming out” to her family, but more of an “uncomfortable and awkward . . . emergence” which she describes as “clumsier and less beautiful” (page 67).
+5. Carlile notes that she didn’t so much have a “coming out” to her family, but more of an “uncomfortable and awkward . . . emergence” that she describes as “clumsier and less beautiful.”
 How did this formative experience with her family impact her, and her own comfort with her sexuality?

 6. Carlile refers to her bandmates Tim and Phil Hanseroth as “her twins.”
 How has their relationship evolved over time?
 How has their friendship and closeness shaped her?

-7. On page 135, Brandi says “It’s tricky business falling in love that first couple of times.
+7. Brandi notes, “It’s tricky business falling in love that first couple of times.
 Never sure which parts of your childhood you’re trying to remedy . . . sometimes replicate.”
-What do you think she means by that?
+What do you think she means?
 Discuss Brandi’s early relationships, the “in-loveness” she experiences.
 Were there common aspects to them?
 How did they influence her future relationships?
 Her music?

-10. Carlile claims to have an “insatiable case of impostor syndrome that I don’t know if I’ll ever fully kick” (page 272).
+10. Carlile claims to have an “insatiable case of impostor syndrome that I don’t know if I’ll ever fully kick.”
 Can you identify with her feelings?
 Is there comfort in knowing that a successful musician also feels this way sometimes?

-11. On page 237, Carlile describes herself as “two women” (one attention-seeking and the other a “gay-handed scallywag”) and goes on to explain what she means.
+11. At one point, Carlile describes herself as “two women” (one attention-seeking and the other a “gay-handed scallywag”) and goes on to explain what she means.
 Do you experience opposing forces in your own life?
 How do you reconcile the two?

-13. The book closes in the fall of 2021, in middle of the Covid-19 pandemic.
-How has the lockdown changed how artists connect with the public?
+13. The book closes in the fall of 2020, in middle of the Covid-19 pandemic.
+How has the lockdown changed the way how artists connect with the public?
 What are the drawbacks?
 Are there any silver linings?

 14. Near the end of the book, Carlile urges readers to “Write your life.
 No matter how young or old.
-Even if you feel like you’re not interesting enough” (page 307).
+Even if you feel like you’re not interesting enough.”
 Have you ever considered writing down your own story?
 Are there experiences or memories that you might view differently upon written reflection?